"Full Coverage" Car Insurance

 What is "Full Coverage" Car Insurance

-To start, there's no standard definition of "full coverage" when it comes to car insurance.
-Many believe the term refers to a policy that carries both comprehensive and collision coverages in addition to the state required coverages.
-Howver, a car insurance policy should be personalized to fit your needs based on how much coverage you need to protect you, your property, and your assets.
-Depending on your situation, your version of full coverage insurance may differ from someone else's.
+To start, there's no standard definition of "full coverage" when it comes to car insurance, but people typically use the term to refer to a policy that carries both comprehensive and collision coverages, in addition to state-required liability coverage.
+However, a car insurance policy can also be personalized to provide you with the "full coverage" you need to protect you, your property, and your assets.
+Depending on your situation, your version of “full coverage” insurance may differ from someone else's.

 For help finding what works best for you, check out our Coverage Calculator.